-When it is determined appropriate by the administration, a student may be suspended from school for up to 15 consecutive school days.
+When it is determined appropriate by the administration, a student may be suspended from school for up to 5 consecutive school days.
 Parents will be notified prior to the student being removed from school for the set period of time.
 While students are suspended from school, they are not allowed on any school grounds at any time until the suspension is completed.
 They are also not to participate or be a spectator at practices, activities, or games during the time of the suspension.
 This includes activities at East, West, and Sullivan Elementary schools, and Jefferson High School.
+The student or their family is responsible for requesting work appropriate for completion during absence.